 accounting or auditing matters.

-This whistleblowing channel shall be set up not later than 270 days after the date of enactment, and the Securities Exchange Commission shall, by rule, direct the national securities exchanges and national securities associations to prohibit the listing of any security of an issuer that is not in compliance with the requirements of any portion of paragraphs (2) through (6) of section 301 of the Act.
+This whistleblowing channel shall be set up not later than 270 days after the date of enactment, and the Securities Exchange Commission shall, by rule, direct the national securities exchanges and national securities associations to prohibit the listing of any security of an issue that is not in compliance with the requirements of any portion of paragraphs (2) through (6) of section 301 of the Act.

 Section 301 requires the committees to have procedures for retaining and treating the reports.
 Most commonly, the organizational response to this requirement has been to contract with an independent hotline company to receive the reports.
 Experiences show that these hotlines are unlikely to spur whistleblowing, but they greatly increase costs in time and money.

 2. If a whistleblower suffers retaliation for reporting, Section 806 gives the employee the right to seek protection.
-This section prohibits any kind of retaliation, such as discharging, demoting, suspension, harassment, or any other kind of discrimination against an employee in the terms and conditions of the employment against a whistleblower who reports covered information to someone within the organization who has the authority to investigate, discover, or terminate misconduct.
+This section prohibits any kind of retaliation, such as discharging, demoting, suspension, harassment, or any other kind of discrimination against an employee in the terms and conditions of the employee against a whistleblower who reports covered information to someone within the organization who has the authority to investigate, discover, or terminate misconduct.

 As we already mentioned, the law is vague enough that it may cover U.S. citizens working for a foreign subsidiary or for a private foreign subsidiary of a covered U.S. company, or a foreign employee working for a foreign subsidiary.
 Section 806 virtually makes no distinction between domestic and foreign companies that have securities registered or listed in the USA.
 Even though it has the potential to reach foreign companies, the jurisdiction interprets the SOX in a more restrictive manner.